 For easy cleaning, wipe out your pot while it’s still warm and before the drips that are left behind have firmed up.

 You can get these herbs and oils at your local health food store.
 If you have the time to wait on shipping, it’s much more affordable to order your supplies online.
-Mountain Rose Herbs has excellent dried herbs, quality oils and a beautiful selection of containers.

 A pretty container takes this salve from everyday to something special.
 You can get creative – pint mason jars topped with a colorful fabric square, vintage metal tins and simple round tins tied with a pretty ribbon are all great options.